coingaming/moon-design/README.md

    pnpm run next dev
    ```

-4. For Hot Module Replacement Run these tasks in parallel tabs:
+4. For Hot Module Replacement run these tasks in parallel:

    ```sh